networktocode/diffsync/README.md

 A.sync_to(B)
 ```

+You may wish to peruse the [`diffsync` GitHub topic](https://github.com/topics/diffsync) for examples of projects using this library.

 # Getting started

-To be able to properly compare different datasets, DiffSync relies on a shared datamodel that both systems must use.
+To be able to properly compare different datasets, DiffSync relies on a shared data model that both systems must use.
 Specifically, each system or dataset must provide a `DiffSync` "adapter" subclass, which in turn represents its dataset as instances of one or more `DiffSyncModel` data model classes.

 When comparing two systems, DiffSync detects the intersection between the two systems (which data models they have in common, and which attributes are shared between each pair of data models) and uses this intersection to compare and/or synchronize the data.